-As described previously, DDMAC enforced the drug advertising laws through 'untitled' or 'warning' letters to manufacturers, in which DDMAC identified violative content or formatting in drug advertisements.
+As described previously, the OPDP enforces the drug advertising laws through 'untitled' or 'warning' letters to manufacturers, in which the OPDP identifies violative content or formatting in drug advertisements.
 The FDA laws also allow for imposition of civil penalties and criminal prosecution.

 Many pharmaceutical companies advertise their products on the internet and other social media.
-DDMAC advised that it would issue guidance to the industry on the use of social media.
+The OPDP advised that it would issue guidance to the industry on the use of social media.
 In the meantime, drug manufacturers continue to look to the current statutes and regulations governing more traditional types of advertising.

-Regardless of the medium through which the advertisement is presented, the laws require that all advertisements and promotional labelling for a particular drug product be submitted to the FDA at the time of initial publication or dissemination (21 CFR 314.81(b)(3)(i)).
+Regardless of the medium through which the advertisement is presented, the laws require that all advertisements and promotional labelling for a particular drug product be submitted to the FDA at the time of initial publication or dissemination (21 CFR 314.81(b) (3)(i)).